grafbase/extensions/extensions/jwt/README.md

 tls_client_certificate_bound_access_tokens = true
 ```

-When this feature is enabled, the JWT extension will serve the OAuth Protected Resource Metadata at the configured path (defaulting to `/.well-known/oauth-protected-resource`).
+When at least the resource is defined, the JWT extension will serve the OAuth Protected Resource Metadata at the configured path (defaulting to `/.well-known/oauth-protected-resource`).
 This eliminates the need to install the separate `oauth-protected-resource` extension if you're already using JWT authentication.